Bengman/Methodology/authentication.md

 - [ ] Manually submit several bad login attempts for an account you control, monitoring the error messages you receive.
 - [ ] After about 10 failed logins, if the application has not returned a message about account lockout, attempt to log in correctly.
 If this succeeds, there is probably no account lockout policy.
 - [ ] If the account is locked out, try repeating the exercise using a different account.
 This time, if the application issues any cookies, use each cookie for only a single login attempt, and obtain a new cookie for each subsequent login attempt.
-- [ ] Also, if the account is locked out, see whether submitting the valid pass- word causes any difference in the application’s behavior compared to an invalid password.
+- [ ] Also, if the account is locked out, see whether submitting the valid password causes any difference in the application’s behavior compared to an invalid password.
 If so, you can continue a password-guessing attack even if the account is locked out.

 (username enumeration)